oarepo/oarepo-communities/README.md

 for each newly created community.

 ### Community actions

+Community action grants users having community roles associated with the action a permission to perform a certain action on all records in the community (given that other necessary conditions are also met, e.g. record's ownership and/or current state, see [Permissions](https://github.com/oarepo/oarepo-communities#permissions)).

-To customize, which actions should be allowed to be assigned to community roles, override the following defaults:
+To customize which actions could be assigned to community roles, override the following defaults:
 ```python
 OAREPO_COMMUNITIES_ALLOWED_ACTIONS = [
     COMMUNITY_READ, COMMUNITY_CREATE,